 10.2 Each party shall have and shall maintain in place throughout the duration of this Agreement between the parties, adequate procedures under the Bribery Act, to ensure compliance with the same and shall take all necessary action to enforce them where appropriate.

 10.3 Any breach this clause 10 by either party shall constitute a material breach of this Agreement which is not capable of remedy and in such circumstances, the non-breaching party shall be entitled at its discretion to immediately terminate this Agreement (together with any or all other agreements from time to time in force between the parties) by serving notice in writing to the other.

 11.1 The Purchaser undertakes to keep the Publisher fully indemnified from and against all actions, proceedings, costs, claims, damages and demands howsoever arising in respect of any breach, alleged breach or non-performance by the Purchaser of any or all of the undertakings, representations, warranties or obligations in these terms and conditions or implied by law.

 12.1 The Purchaser agrees that the Publisher shall, at its absolute discretion, be entitled to assign any debts owed to it, by the Purchaser or servant or agent acting on the Purchaser’s behalf, to any third party, and to release all relevant data and information to assist in the debt collection process, the prevention of fraud and bad debts to any third party and regulatory compliance.

-13. Data Protection and Cookies
+13. Data Protection, Cookies and Audience Extension

 14.5 These Terms and Conditions shall be governed by and construed in accordance with English law and the courts of England and Wales shall be the courts of competent jurisdiction.